 What is LinkedIn prospecting?

-Unlike cold calling or email, LinkedIn prospecting lets prospects see your profile, mutual connections, and professional credibility before they respond.
-This visibility creates a warmer path to conversation, but it also raises the bar for how you present yourself and what you say.
+Unlike cold calling or cold email, LinkedIn prospecting lets prospects see your profile, mutual connections, and professional credibility before they decide to respond.
+That visibility creates a warmer path to conversation, but it also raises the bar for how you show up and what you say.

 Decision-makers are active on LinkedIn.
 They use it to research vendors, consume content, and network with peers.
 The platform provides immediate credibility through your profile, company page, and shared connections that email and phone cannot match.

-LinkedIn offers rich prospect data visible before you reach out.
+LinkedIn also surfaces rich prospect data before you reach out.
 Job titles, company size, tenure, and activity signals help you qualify prospects and personalize your approach.
 Mutual connections and group memberships create natural conversation starters.

 Effective LinkedIn prospecting requires knowing who to target, where to find them, and how to position yourself before you send a single message.